yenchenchou/mle-career-path/SQL/Questions.md

 1. self join: table references data in itself.

     - An `Employee` table that have `SupervisorID` column that points to the employee that is the boss of the current employee.
+    - An social network table that has `user1` and `user2` and you want to know total number of users.
     - identify companies that received an investment from Great Britain following an investment from Japan.

         ```SQL